 Maps of the Captaincy-General of Guatemala

-Settlements, proposed fortifications, rivers, and mountains: three historical maps of the Spanish colonies of Nicaragua, Costa Rica, and Panama in the 18th century
+Spanish settlements, proposed fortifications, rivers and mountains: three historical maps of the Spanish colonies of Nicaragua, Costa Rica and Panama as evidence of the progress of colonization in the 18th century

-1. This wonderful compendium presents the Spanish colonies in Central America in the 18th century
+1. This compendium presents the Spanish colonies in Central America in the 18th century

-2. A wonderful overview of the modern Central American states of Nicaragua, Costa Rica, and Panama
+2. A historic overview of the modern Central American states of Nicaragua, Costa Rica, and Panama

 3. Settlements, planned forts, lagoons, rivers, mountains, and palm trees are all depicted in detail